 Instructions

-• In a large mixing bowl, use an electric mixer on medium-high speed to beat the melted butter and sugar until light and fluffy (about 4 minutes).
+- In a large mixing bowl, use an electric mixer on medium-high speed to beat the cold butter and granulated sugar together.
+Continue mixing until the mixture becomes light and fluffy, which should take about 4 minutes.

-from oven and allow cookies to cool completely on the sheet pan.
+- Remove the baking sheet from the oven and allow the cookies to cool completely on the sheet.

 Video